Françoise-Louise de La Baume Le Blanc was born on August 6 in 1644 to Françoise Le Provost and the officer Laurent de La Baume Le Blanc.

 Louise was quite overwhelmed by the whole situation, which made Louis’ affections only stronger.
-She does not quite know what to do, apart from blushing, as Louis seeks her company more and more.
-It puts her in quite the trouble with her own conscience.
-She does love Louis and every second she gets to spend with him makes her happy beyond measure, yet she is very aware that her Louis is a married man.
+She did not quite know what to do, apart from blushing, as Louis sought her company more and more.
+It put her in quite the trouble with her own conscience.
+She loved Louis and every second she got to spent with him made her happy beyond measure, yet she was very aware that her Louis was a married man.

 Louis made her forget about it, at least for a while, and while the court still believes the Sun King courts the wife of his brother, Louise is the one in the King’s heart.
-At first both succeeded in keeping it a secret, but Louis soon gives himself away.
-He just can’t stop to ogle his innocent Louise.
-At the point as Louis won a diamond bracelet at a lottery arranged by his mother and handed it to Louise, it was plain to see for all of the court.
+At first both succeeded in keeping it a secret, but Louis soon gave himself away.
+He just could not stop to ogle his innocent Louise.
+At the point as Louis won a diamond bracelet at a lottery arranged by his mother and handed it to Louise, it was plain to see for everyone.
 Louise was quite embarrassed by the gift and handed it back, but Louis insisted she should keep it.
 Her hands are too pretty not to keep it, he said.
 A scandal.
 Louise in turn made him a gift of a fur coat, she bought from her earnings as lady-in-waiting.